Hot Tips: First Aid for Burns

 What should you do if you or a family member is burned?
 Most burns heal without scarring, but all require immediate care.
 If you are burned, follow these steps to protect your skin:

-- Soak the Burned Area: Soak the burn in cold, not iced, water for 10 minutes.
+- Stop the Burning Process : Rinse the burn in cool water, do not use ice.
 Use the closest garden hose if you're outside.

 - Remove Clothing: Remove clothing from the burned area.
 If clothing sticks to the skin, leave it there and cut away the remaining fabric.

 - Remove Jewelry: Take off rings and jewelry from burned areas that may swell.

-- Cover Burned Area: Place a clean, dry bandage, including sterile gauze pads or a clean sheet.
-Unless you have sterile gauze, leave an oozing burn uncovered and see a physician.
+- Cover Burned Area: Place a clean, dry bandage, including gauze pads or a clean sheet.
+An oozing burn can be covered as well and seek medical attention.

 Caring for a Burn at Home